ynixon/Teams-Yeelight-Status-Indicator/README.md

    ```

 The script will:
-- Launch Microsoft Teams in a visible Chrome browser.
+- Launch Microsoft Teams in a headless Chrome browser.
 - Fetch your current status.
 - Update the Yeelight bulb color accordingly.
 - Check your Teams status every 15 seconds.